autonity/docs.autonity.org/content/docs/concepts/architecture/_index.md

 Validators and stake delegators are incentivised by the distribution of staking rewards to stake bonded to the active consensus committee.
 Rewards are paid in Auton.

-Rewards accumulate from transaction fees collected by the transaction fee mechanism as blocks are finalised by the committee:
+Rewards accumulate from transaction fees collected by the transaction fee mechanism as blocks are finalized by the committee:

 - Block _priority fees_ are distributed to block proposers at block interval.
 - Block _base fees_ are added to the rewards pool and distributed at epoch end.